 MATH302 Complex Analysis 18 points Second Semester

-MATH304 Partial Differential Equations 18 points Second Semester
+MATH304 Partial Differential Equations 18 points First Semester

-This paper gives an introduction to the theory of partial differential equations by discussing the main examples (Poisson's equation, transport equation, wave equation) and their applications.
+This paper gives an introduction to the theory of partial differential equations by discussing the main examples (Laplace's equation, Poisson's equation, transport equation, wave equation) and their applications.

 MATH306 Geometry of Curves and Surfaces 18 points Second Semester

 This paper is an introduction to differential geometry; its focus is the structure of two-dimensional surfaces.

 MATH342 Modern Algebra 18 points Second Semester